Skip to content

 Bring one messy workflow.
 Leave with the first AI helper setup.

-The workshop and setup call both start with the same rule: pick one real business loop, give the AI useful context, and keep approval in your hands.
+The workshop and setup call both start with the same rule: pick one real business task, give the AI useful context, and keep approval in your hands.